ovnxize/Blob-Maker-for-Arma-3-Terrains/README.md

 ## Known Issues

-- Large amount of blobs to generate with multiple blobs will take a LONG time.
+- Large amount of blobs to generate with multiple blobs types will take a LONG time.
 Reducing randomness, disabling smooth lines, and the number of points will speed up the process.
 - Probably won't work very well with users with 8GB memory or less.